 then the procedure is the same: simply copy the relevant files.

-directory name must be the same on the source and destination
+files, the database directory name must be the same on the source

 InnoDB shared tablespace includes the database